 Praise the Child

-In addition to reinforcing communication, social, and behavioral concepts, worksheets for autistic children can be fun too.
+In addition to reinforcing communication, social, and behavioral concepts, completing worksheets can be fun too.
 Be sure to praise the child for his or her successes, however small they may appear.
 This positive attitude is just as important as learning tools like worksheets.